With the holidays quickly approaching, being recently divorced can be challenging.

 2- Host a toy drive or canned food collection.
 If you don’t want to be the primary organizer, look for existing efforts in your community.

-3- Pick another date to celebrate the holidays (e.g., have a pre-Thanksgiving celebration in October or celebrate Christmas in July).
-As your children grow and begin their own families, it’ll be easier to keep this tradition without conflict with their in-laws.
+3- Pick another date to celebrate the holidays (e.g., pre-Thanksgiving celebration in October or Christmas in July).
+As your children grow and begin their own families, keeping this tradition without conflict with their in-laws will be easier.

 4- Volunteer at a nursing home.
-You’ll bring joy to others who may not have family to visit them during the holidays.
+You’ll bring joy to others who may not have family visiting them during the holidays.

 5- Stay at a luxury hotel in or near your home.
 It’ll be a way to indulge yourself without going too far.